kavyachippada/HVA-mini_hackathon2.0/README.md

-# README for HVA24: Mini Hackathon 2.0 - Electric Vehicle (EV) Market Analysis
+# HVA24: Mini Hackathon 2.0 - Electric Vehicle (EV) Market Analysis

 ## Project Overview
 This project was undertaken as part of the HVA24 Mini Hackathon 2.0.
 The aim is to explore India's electric vehicle (EV) market using a dataset from Kaggle.
 The analysis was carried out using a Kaggle notebook with Pandas for data processing and analysis.
 Power BI was used for visualizing key insights.